|

 the launch of a water bottle “rocket.”
 During the course of this seminar participants

-will see how scientific principles and the engineering design process used by NASA
+saw how scientific principles and the engineering design process used by NASA can

-are applied in this activity.
-Participants will see videos of students engaged in
+be applied in this activity.
+Participants viewed videos of students engaged in the

 Details